linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

 ### The Apache access.log Shows the IP Address of the Proxy Container

 You have set up the `apache1` container and verified that it is accessible from the internet.
-But the logs at `/var/log/apache2/access.log` still show the private IP address of the `proxy` container, either the IPv4 or the IPv6 private IP addresses (*10.x.x.x* and ).
+But the logs at `/var/log/apache2/access.log` still show the private IP address of the `proxy` container, either the private IPv4 (*10.x.x.x*) or the private IPv6 addresses.
 What went wrong?

 The default log formats for printing access logs in Apache only print the IP address of the host of the last hop (i.e. the proxy server).
-This is the **%h** format specifier as shown below.
+This is the `%h` format specifier as shown below.

 {{< output >}}
 LogFormat "%v:%p %h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\"" vhost_combined